jklina/exposition/README.markdown

 Customization
 -------------

-There currently is no theme in place, so the views will have to be styled themslves.
+There currently is no theme in place, so the views will have to be styled themselves.

 * Frontend views are where you would expect them to be.
 So:
   * app/views/layouts/exposition/application.html.haml